Breadcrumb

 Capture the Fracture® Certified Gold Standard

-The Capture the Fracture gold recognition is the highest distinction awarded by this global program, supported by the International Osteoporosis Foundation, which aims to facilitate the implementation of coordinated and multidisciplinary care models for secondary fracture prevention.
-This recognition is awarded to Fracture Liaison Services (FLS) that meet the excellence standards set in the program's Best Practice Framework.
+The Capture the Fracture certified gold standard is the highest distinction awarded by this global programme, supported by the International Osteoporosis Foundation, which aims to facilitate the implementation of coordinated and multidisciplinary care models for secondary fracture prevention.
+This recognition is awarded to Fracture Liaison Services (FLS) that meet the excellence standards established in the programme's Best Practice Framework.

 This is our team: